open-mmlab/mmpose/docs/install.md

 3. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

+4. If you have `mmcv` installed, you need to firstly uninstall `mmcv`, and then install `mmcv-full`.

 ### A from-scratch setup script